HabitatFramework/UserGuide/interface/interface.rst

 Main Window
 ===========

-Once the HLU Tool has been configured, the tool will start the associated GIS, then the main window will appear as shown in the figure :ref:`figUIMW`.
+Once the HLU Tool has been configured, starting the tool will start the associated GIS application, then the main window will appear as shown in the figure :ref:`figUIMW`.

 .. _figUIMW: